 Key Takeaways

-4. Accelerated bi-weekly payments save ~$70,000 and pay off your mortgage 3.5 years early at no extra cost
+4. Accelerated bi-weekly payments: Save ~$70,000 and eliminate mortgage 3.5 years early with no extra annual cost